 This book discusses how to design and implement a content marketing strategy that will attract people to a cause, rather than begging for their attention or interrupting them with communications.
 Learn how to plan, create, share, and manage relevant and valuable content that inspires and motivates people to support a nonprofit in many different ways.
 The book cost: $24.60 from Amazon.
-For more information and to purchase a copy: Content Marketing for Nonprofits
+For more information and to purchase a copy of Content Marketing for Nonprofits on Amazon.

 The Best of the Board Café - 2nd Edition Author: Jan Masaoka, 2009.

 First published in 2005, this collection of CompassPoint online newsletter articles became instantly popular with busy board members of nonprofits.
 Now updated with new essays that are short enough to read over a cup of coffee, readers will find essential insights on board responsibilities, executive directors, fundraising, finance, and more.
-Published by Fieldstone Alliance (now Turner Publishing), the softcover edition is $27.32 To purchase a copy: Best of Board Café
+Published by Fieldstone Alliance (now Turner Publishing), the softcover edition is $27.32 Purchase a copy of Best of Board Café on Amazon.

 Boards That Love Fundraising Authors: Robert M. Zimmerman, Ann W. Lehman, 2004.

 A workbook that provides information on board structure and its impact on raising money, describes methods nonprofits use, and shows how to recruit board members who can help with fundraising.
 For more information and to purchase, go to: Boards That Love Fundraising

 Boomer Volunteer Engagement: Collaborate Today, Thrive Tomorrow Authors: Jill Friedman Fixler with Sandie Eichberg and Gail Lorenz, 2008.